Andrew McNee, Delegate of the Minister for the Environment and Heritage, November 2005

 PERTH WA 6000

-I am writing to you as Delegate of the Minister for the Environment and Heritage in relation to the assessment of the Cocos (Keeling) Islands Marine Aquarium Fish Fishery (CKIMAFF) under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
-In July 2005 the Western Australian Department of Fisheries (DFWA) submitted the document entitled Draft Application to the Australian Government Department of the Environment and Heritage on the Cocos (Keeling) Islands Marine Aquarium Fish Fishery for assessment under the EPBC Act.
+I am writing to you as the Delegate of the Minister for the Environment and Heritage regarding the assessment of the Western Australian South Coast Trawl Fishery (SCTF) under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).

 Delegate of the Minister for the Environment and Heritage